 These are a few of the new tricks of the savvy job seeker.
 Let’s face it, finding the right job, is the hardest job you’ll ever have.
 Study, prepare, and use the resources available to you.

 Make sure that resume shines.
 It’s time to be proud of all you know and all you can do for a potential new employer.
 This is their first, and often, their only insight into YOU.
 But don't be too wordy, or they'll stop reading before they realize how amazing you really are.
-If you remember only one thing from this section - remember KEYWORD
+If you remember only one thing from this section - remember KEYWORD.

 Your resume needs to be succinct, goals/accomplishment driven, AND must incorporate keywords derived directly from the company job description, otherwise you'll never get through the computer sorting system.
 Yes, that means your writing skills will come in handy, because you'll need to tailor/adjust each resume to the job you're applying for.
 Ugh, right?